wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package.md

 ## What can you do with the wpa R package?

 The wpa R package includes many essential and advanced functions and features.
-These functions and features use cutting edge data science to help you deliver advanced analytics and create and maintain a streamlined data science workflow without switching over to a different solution.
+These functions and features use data science techniques to help you deliver advanced analytics and create and maintain a streamlined data science workflow without switching over to a different solution.

 There are over 160 different functions in the wpa R package.
 The image below summarizes the available features in the package.
-It includes essential features analysts find useful regardless of the level of complexity of their analysis, and more advanced features that make use of advanced data science capabilities in R.
+It includes essential features analysts find useful whatever the complexity of their analysis, and more advanced features that make use of advanced data science capabilities in R.

 > [!div class="centered"]
 > ![Summary of wpa functions](../media/wpa-function-summary.png)